tortiz7/microblog_VPC_deployment/README.md

 - **Why:** NGINX is a reverse proxy server between the client browser and our Microblog application.
 It is a gatekeeper, managing incoming traffic to assist with load balancing in the case of scalability, strengthening security by validating SSL/TLS certificates for incoming HTTPS requests, and increasing performance by caching certain static content (images, JavaScript files) and forwarding all dynamic content to Gunicorn.

 	As noted in the Jenkins installation step, NGINX is installed on the `Web_server` EC2, and thus we must specifically configure the location block to route incoming HTTPS requests from NGINX Port 80 on the `Web_Server` to the Gunicorn Port 5000 on the `Application_Server`.
 The Location block below will show you how.

-- **How:** Since we are already SSH'd into the `Web_Server` EC2 from the `Jenkins` EC2, we can nano into the NGINX Configuration file at this location: `/etc/nginx/sites-enabled/default` and add the following to the Location block.
-Note that unlike the previous workload, the url for the proxy_pass **must use the Private IP of your Application Server** in order to route the necessary traffic to Gunicorn:
+- **How:** Since we are already SSH'd into the `Web_Server` EC2 from the `Jenkins` EC2, we can edit o the NGINX Configuration file at this location like so: `sudo nano /etc/nginx/sites-enabled/default` and add the following to the Location block.
+Note that unlike the previous workload, the url for the proxy_pass **must use the Private IP of your Application_Server** in order to route the necessary traffic to Gunicorn:

 ```bash
   location / {